Yeasmin1/UX-projects/README.md

 ## Social Robotics

 ## Social Togetherness
-In this work, we propose social gardening as a tool to build a community through which young and old can get connected and share knowledge among them.
-We use an Experience-driven design (EDD) methodology, first, to identify the expected experience goals and later on to evaluate the developed mobile application by performing a user study.
+In this work, I propose social gardening as a mechanism to build a community through which young and old can get connected and share knowledge among them.
+I use an Experience-driven design (EDD) methodology: 1) to identify the expected experience goals,
+2) later on to evaluate those goals with a developed mobile application by conducting a user study.